 BYCATCH

-Coho Salmon are caught as by-catch in the groundfish trawl fishery in British Columbia, however the stock composition of this by-catch has yet to be examined (Table 8).
+Small numbers of coho Salmon are caught as bycatch in the groundfish trawl fishery in British Columbia, however the stock composition of this bycatch has yet to be examined (Table A4.0 in Appendix 4).
+Because groundfish trawl fisheries are not fisheries considered in the PST, they are not factored into estimates of ER nor SAS.

-Table 8.
-Pacific Salmon by-catch within the Pacific Region groundfish trawl fishery in British Columbia.